iScsc/blog.iscsc.fr/src/content/posts/4-way-handshake.md/index.md

 ---

 ## Abstract
-To connect to a WiFi network, the authentication depends on the WiFi protocol.
-The most common protocols currently in use are
+To connect to a WiFi network, the authentication depends on security protocols, the most common of which are:
 1. **WEP**
 2. **WPA Personal**
 3. **WPA Entreprise**